The Problem with Velcro Belts....

 If you’re thinking about a new belt and would like to check out the Element 26 Self-Locking Weight Belt, simply click the link below.

-And if you're curious how this "Self-Locking Buckle" works, click here to watch a quick demo video we made.
+And if you're curious how this "Self-Locking Buckle" works, we've included a quick demo video below.

 Written by: Phil Gauthier